Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance

 where $\alpha_i(\cdot):[0,T]\to[0,+\infty)$ for every $i=1,\dots,d$.
 We assume that

 for every $i=1,\dots,d$.
-Specifically, $\alpha_i$ captures the time-varying environmental preferences of the fund manager with respect to the $i$-th firm, reflecting how strongly the carbon emissions of that firm are penalized in the investment decision.
+Specifically, $\alpha_i$ captures the time-varying environmental preferences with respect to the $i$-th firm, reflecting how strongly the carbon emissions of that firm are penalized in the investment decision.
 A higher $\alpha_i$ corresponds to a greater carbon aversion with respect to the $i$-th asset and thus a stronger shift toward low-emission investments.
-It is worth noting that our penalization scheme is not necessarily stock-specific.
-For instance, the fund manager may choose to assign the same penalization to all stocks, or adopt a sector-based approach where the same $\alpha$ is applied to all stocks within a given sector.
-Moreover, $\alpha_i$ is time-varying, allowing the penalization scheme to evolve consistently with long-term environmental targets.
-In particular, it can be aligned with exogenous sustainability goals (e.g., regulatory guidelines or Net Zero emission commitments), enabling the investment strategy to dynamically adjust its sensitivity to carbon risk as these objectives become more (or less) binding over time. \begin{remark} Recent contributions in the literature acknowledge the possibility that firms may report net-negative carbon emissions for instance due to the deployment of carbon removal technologies, such as Direct Air Capture (DAC) or Bioenergy with Carbon Capture and Storage (BECCS); the implementation of nature-based solutions, including afforestation, reforestation; the purchase of high-quality certified offsets that correspond to verifiable and additional carbon removals (see, e.g., \cite{bhatia2025emission} and \cite{verbist2025carbon}).
-Motivated by this evidence, our model allows the carbon intensity process $C_{i,t}$ to take negative values, and no penalization is applied when this occurs (see equation \eqref{eq:penalization}).
+The proposed penalisation scheme is not necessarily asset-specific.
+For instance, one may choose to assign the same penalisation to all assets, or adopt a sector-based approach where the same $\alpha$ is applied to all stocks within a given sector.
+Moreover, $\alpha_i$ is time-varying, allowing the penalisation scheme to evolve consistently with long-term environmental targets.
+In particular, it can be aligned with exogenous sustainability goals, such as regulatory guidelines, enabling the investment strategy to dynamically adjust its sensitivity to carbon risk as these objectives become more (or less) binding over time. \begin{remark} Recent contributions in the literature acknowledge the possibility that firms may report net-negative carbon emissions for instance due to the deployment of carbon removal technologies, such as Direct Air Capture (DAC) or Bioenergy with Carbon Capture and Storage (BECCS); the implementation of nature-based solutions, including afforestation, reforestation; the purchase of high-quality certified offsets that correspond to verifiable and additional carbon removals (see, e.g., \cite{bhatia2025emission} and \cite{verbist2025carbon}).
+Motivated by this evidence, our model allows the carbon intensity process $C_{i,t}$ to take negative values, and no penalisation is applied when this occurs (see equation \eqref{eq:penalisation}).